simp/simp-doc/docs/changelogs/latest.rst

 The most significant change with SIMP 6.4.0 is a redesign of the packaging of SIMP RPMs, in order to support management of one or more Puppet environments.
-The change allow SIMP users to easily use :term:`r10K` or :term:`Code Manager` to maintain these environments, even when their systems are on isolated networks.
+The change allows SIMP users to easily use :term:`r10K` or :term:`Code Manager` to maintain these environments, even when their systems are on isolated networks.
 Multiple environments are key to implementing standard :term:`DevOps` workflows such as DTAP